The 32nd Annual French Quarter Festival is April 9th-12th

 - Film Fest at French Quarter Festival presented by Timecode: NOLA will return to Le Petit Theatre and expand to three days.
 Schedule to be announced in March.

 - Dance Lessons, Battle of the Bands, Dancing at Dusk, Rouses World Championship Crawfish Eating Contest, Pirates Alley Juried Art Show, St. Louis Cathedral Spring Concert, Opera at Dusk, and two children's areas, including Chevron Children's Headquarters STEAM ZONE are beloved special events that all are part of the 2015 French Quarter Festival.

 Sponsors help to keep this a true community event –

-Chevron returns as Title Sponsor, Capital One Bank returns as a Major Sponsor, and French Quarter Festival welcomes GE Capital to the growing number of festival supporters
+Chevron returns as Title Sponsor, Capital One Bank returns as a Major Sponsor, and French Quarter Festival welcomes new supporters

 French Quarter Festivals, Inc. is proud of its history of providing high-quality events at no cost, and being accessible to all.
 In order to keep the Festival free and open to the public, the organization relies heavily on the contributions of sponsors and partners, beverage and merchandise sales, and vendor fees.
 Festival organizers welcome the return of Chevron as Title Sponsor of both French Quarter Festival and Satchmo SummerFest.
 Capital One Bank returns as a Major Sponsor of French Quarter Festival.